 2. Have an interview

-After we receive your application, we will email you to schedule a phone interview.
-During the interview, we will discuss your interests and availability.
-This helps us figure out volunteer duties that fit your skills, interests and availability.
-We will assign you a volunteer shift.
-We will hold that shift for you while you finish the paperwork and get a badge.
+After we receive your application, we will email you to schedule a 30-minute interview, which can be done virtually, over the phone or in person.
+During the interview, we will discuss your skills, interests and availability.
+This helps us figure out volunteer duties that fit you.
+We will discuss a potential weekly schedule with you and set your schedule during the onboarding process.

 3. Finish paperwork and get an ID badge

-Once you finish the paperwork and have your ID badge, we will schedule orientation and training specific to your position.
+Once you finish the forms and have your ID badge, we will schedule an orientation.
 We’ll also set a start date for you.
-We look forward to your first day at the Burnett Adult Life Center!
+We look forward to your first day at the Alyssa Burnett Center!